danomatika/PdParty/doc/guide/PdParty_User_Guide.md

 SDL:   back -  guide - start (PdParty uses this)
 ~~~

+##### Color, Rumble, and Sensors

+On iOS 14.0+, gamepads such as Playstation 4 (DualShock 4) or Playstation 5 (DualSense) controllers may support setting the LED color, haptic rumble events, and/or sensor (accelerometer and gyro) events.
+These capabilities are accessed by sending control messages \#pdparty:

 * **\#pdparty controller _name_ color _r_ _g_ _b_**: set the led color for _name_ (if supported)
   - _name_: game controller name, symbol "gc1", "gc1", "gc2", or "gc3"
   - _r_, _g_, _b_: color components, float 0-255, ex. red is "255 0 0"